Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 9 - The Legacy of Muslim Rule in India.md

 ## The Initial Encounter

 Muslim nomads entered the Punjab in northern India as early as the 8th century
-i) Plundered northern India for wealth but did not stay to govern
+- Plundered northern India for wealth but did not stay to govern

 Origin of the term “Hindu”?
-i) Mutual Prejudice
+- Mutual Prejudice
-(1) Hindu aloofness—regarded outsiders as inherently impious and impure
+	- Hindu aloofness—regarded outsiders as inherently impious and impure
-(2) Muslim-Prejudice—Regarded Hindus as “incorrigible idol-worshippers”
+	- Muslim-Prejudice—Regarded Hindus as “incorrigible idol-worshippers”
 ## The Delhi Sultanate (1205-1526)

 First Muslim rulers to establish a permanent foundation in northern India